Website City Of Everett

 Summary of Position:

 Receive police, fire, and EMS-related emergency calls and dispatch emergency units and personnel as needed.
 Monitor and operate the radio, computer, telephone, and other equipment supporting the public safety communications and dispatch functions.
-Transfer calls to the correct emergency responder.
+Transfer calls to correct emergency responder.

 Duties and Responsibilities: